-UCSC Nanopore Group with
+UCSC Nanopore Group led by

-Dr. Mark Akeson
+Dr. Mark Akeson.

 I did my undergraduate engineering degree in Biotechnology Enginering

 Rajasthan, India (2006); and then finished an MS in Biotechnology